-The proposition above does not involve the fact that the sequence $g_{\epsilon}$ will eventually represent fluctuations of the number density in the Boltzmann equation; and the proof is mainly based on the convexity of the integrands in the entropy inequality (\ref{gei2}) and the entropy bound (\ref{eb}).
-We now recall the notion of ``\textit{entropic convergence}'' introduced first in \cite{BGL}. \begin{definition} A family of fluctuations $g_{\epsilon}$ is said to \textbf{converge entropically} of order $\epsilon$ to $g \in L^2(Mdv dx)$ if and only if
+This Proposition \ref{p1} does not include the fact that the sequence $g_{\epsilon}$ will eventually describe fluctuations of the number density in the Boltzmann equation; and the proof is mainly based on the convexity of the integrands in the entropy inequality \eqref{gei2} as well as the entropy bound \eqref{eb2}, for the weak compactness.
+We now revisit the notion of ``\textit{entropic convergence}'', which was first presented in \cite{BGL} and then in \cite{Levermore}. \begin{definition} A family of fluctuations $g_{\epsilon}$ is said to \textbf{converge entropically} of order $\epsilon$ to $g \in L^2(M \dx \, \dv)$ (written as $ g_{\e} \to g$ \textbf{entropically}) if and only if